 4. Incorporating anticipation and foresight

 Managers can no longer afford to live in the moment.
-They must spend part of their time imaging near and farther-flung futures.
+They must spend part of their time imagining near and farther-flung futures.
 Uncertainty and crisis dominate business.
 Managers can neither shield their teams from uncertainty and crisis and the change it requires, nor can they steep them in the moment so much that they simply ignore the issues facing them, their families, and the organizations they work for.

 Managers need to build anticipation and foresight into their role.
 If an organization builds scenarios, all managers should be aware of the scenarios and their underlying drivers.
 And they need to ensure their teams also understand the core uncertainties.
 It is at the team level, through network effects, that organizations will first sense changes forecasted in scenarios.